oldiya/olalladiaz.net/_posts/2018-10-26-my-very-first-post.markdown

 ## What is this about

 This is a collection of posts (a blog?) without pretensions.
-I am mainly writing for myself things that have been useful, are going to be useful or irradian usefulness.
-The topics mainly originate from my life, work  and hobbies.
+I am mainly writing for myself about things that have been useful, are going to be useful or radiate usefulness.
+The topics mainly originate from my life, work and hobbies, so I guess you should expect a lot of R coding...

 ---